No Plan in Sight: Test Troubles Cloud Trump Recovery Effort

 “The federal government cannot wipe their hands of this and say, ‘Oh, the states are responsible for testing,’” Cuomo said Friday as he complained of a shortage of chemicals manufactured in China.
 “I don't do China relations.
 I don't do international supply chain."

-Trump has denied that the U.S. has fallen short, asserting that the U.S. has the “most expansive and accurate testing system anywhere in the world.”
-Only in recent days has the U.S. surpassed the rate of testing in South Korea, which has conducted about one test for every 100 people.
-Vice President Mike Pence told reporters Monday that if governors “would simply activate” underused high-capacity testing machines, “we could double the amount of testing in the U.S. literally overnight.”
+Trump has denied that the U.S. has fallen short, asserting that the nation has the “most expansive and accurate testing system anywhere in the world.”
+Only in recent days has the U.S. surpassed the testing rate in South Korea, which has conducted about one test for every 100 people.
+Vice President Mike Pence boasted Thursday that the U.S. had completed more than 3 million tests, but in March he promised 5 million would be distributed by the middle of that month.
+Pence told reporters Monday that if governors “would simply activate” underused high-capacity testing machines, “we could double the amount of testing in the U.S. literally overnight.”

 "That is not the experience in Rhode Island,” said Gov. Gina Raimondo, D-R.I.